Nevvman18/rs41-nfw/README.md

 ## Firmware changelog
+* `v56` - Introducing **Scheduler** - new CPU time management function.
+Introducing **RS41-NFW Ground Control Software**, which guides you through different ground check stages and lets you inspect a lot(!) of flight parameters and sensor data.
+Improved sensor readout - much faster, more acurate, and with slightly reduced oscillations.
+Support for infinite number of cycling Horus and APRS frequencies.
+Redefined heating algorithms - now based on precise PID control and PWM, also with new in-flight control, allowing for sensor defrosting, while having no impact on the radings.
+New humidity correction algorithms, based on empirical data from many previous flights.
+Faster program operation.
+New LED status messages.
+Redefined documentation - operation manual markdown file became outdated, but new detailed code comments are here.
 * `v55` - Si4032 radio now consumes 10-15mA less current than before, due to a misunderstanding of operation stages, allowing now to sleep properly between transmissions.
 Ability to specify TX power in each mode.
 Removed power save mode which changed interval and power below a certain altitude, which was a clone of a newer feature called `lowAltitudeFastTx`.
 Ability yo specify constant altitude when stationary use with no GPS.
 Others. + support of the newest `RSM425` boards.
 * `v54` - power OFF routine modification, making the procedure status more clear.
 APRS temperature reporting length improvement.
 * `v53` - timing improvements down to milliseconds, with help of Bernd DL1XH.
 More talkative UART debug messages.